jipiboily/monologue/README.md

 # MONOLOGUE
 ---
-Monologue is a somewhat basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.
+Monologue is a basic mountable blogging engine in Rails built to be easily mounted in an already existing Rails app, but it can also be used alone.

 [![Build Status](https://secure.travis-ci.org/jipiboily/monologue.png)](http://travis-ci.org/jipiboily/monologue)